 Bot a regular bas relief, a reverse bas relief, since you are carving from one side of the glass and viewing the finished carving from the opposite (smooth) side!
 In other words, you are carving a hollow (or negative) shape in the glass that looks solid and positive from the smooth side.

 Elements of a two stage or multi-stage carving design do not have to be separated from each other as they do in surface etching, because they are removed at different times and blasted to different depths.
 These different depths are what give the necessary visual separation between elements.

 Elements of the shading design can all touch, as they can with a carving design, because the visual separations between elements are created by the stage blasting process.
-In shading, this gives different shades of gray where elements touch rather than different depths as in carving.
+With shading, different shades of gray where elements touch rather than different depths as in carving.
 Shaded etching looks very much like airbrushing, with flowing tones of light and dark indicating shape and contour.

 Abrasives Used to Etch Glass

 In order to etch glass, an abrasive has to be as hard or harder than the glass and the particles have to be rough, with sharp corners and edges.
 Glass beads don’t work well at all, since the beads are round and smooth.
 Sand works, since it is the same hardness as glass (glass is primarily made of sand) and the particles are rough, but there are three major problems.

 - The sand dust from blasting is very hazardous to breathe, and can potentially cause silicosis, a fatal lung disease.
 If you use sand, you always have to wear a very good respirator and replace the cartridges regularly.